-2.16 Community Infrastructure Levy (CIL) Charging Schedule
+Community Infrastructure Levy (CIL) Charging Schedule

-The preparation of this document commenced in June 2012.
-The 2013 LDS set out public consultation on a preliminary draft charging schedule in December 2013 and January 2014.
-This timescale was met.
-A further consultation was planned for May and June 2014 on the draft charging schedule however this has been postponed whilst the Council considers how it may take CIL forward.
-The 2015 LDS identifies a timetable for progressing the CIL beginning from December 2015 with adoption in July 2017.
-This matter has not been progressed this year owing to the publication of the Housing White Paper 'Fixing our Broken Housing Market' and the Government's commitment to review the current system of developer contributions.
+2.17 This matter has not been progressed further owing to the publication of the Housing White Paper 'Fixing our Broken Housing Market' February 2017 and the Government's commitment to review the current system of developer contributions.
 Future infrastructure funding will be considered through the preparation of a new Local Plan to 2036.
-Providing necessary
+Providing necessary infrastructure to enable development continues to be funded through financial contributions secured via Section 106 agreements in the meantime.